lsitgit/easyview/easyview/README.md

 2. In the get_students() function in functions.php, on line 118, the
 roleid might be different for your system.
 It is meant to limit the search to only students.
+3. The moodle DB prefixes in functions.php and other json.php files may be different for your moodle system
-3. In the index.php file, there are javascript variables where you can set the "back" and "help" link of the application.
+4. In the index.php file, there are javascript variables where you can set the "back" and "help" link of the application.
 You may want ot set these to suit your needs.